3manuek/3manuek.github.io/_posts/2016-09-25-RDS-pg-stat-ramdisk-size-on-RDS.markdown

 ## What does it change and why is so important?

-Tracking databases and _not just tables_ counters in Postgres isn't cheap, but since some time ago there were workarounds by setting up a ramdisk to place the directory pointed by `stat_temp_directory` GUC variable.
-That directory places a `global.stat` file and a per-database stat file called like `db_<oidOfDB>.stat`.
+Tracking databases and _not just tables_ counters in Postgres isn't cheap, but since some time ago there were workarounds involving the setup of a ramdisk to place the directory pointed by `stat_temp_directory` GUC variable.
+That directory places a `global.stat` and a per-database stat files called like `db_<oidOfDB>.stat`.
 Although the mechanism for writing into these files avoids extra or unnecessary flushes, it is very write intensive.

 This change does not require any downtime (in standalone installations), as a simple reload will force the Stat Collector to rewrite the files on the folder.
 There is a pretty much clear blog on [putting stat_temp_directory on a ramdisk](http://hacksoclock.blogspot.com.ar/2014/04/putting-statstempdirectory-on-ramdisk.html).